PoisotLab/MS_network_els/els_networks.md

 # Introduction

 In ecological communities, interactions between species are organized in ways that are non-random.
-The organisation of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions.
+The organization of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions.
 The way interactions are organized can be studied by investigating the structure of *Species Interaction Networks*.
 In